Knowledge Transfer from High-Resource to Low-Resource Programming Languages for Code LLMs

-We define a set of solutions to the same problem as \textit{diverse} when they are distinct in form but behave the same on the test suite.
-Ensuring diversity in our generated and verified solutions is critical for ensuring that fine-tuned models learn a range of syntactic and semantic features in the target programming language.
-Moreover, redundant or similar solutions can dilute a dataset's efficacy~\cite{lee2022deduplicating}.
+We define a set of solutions as \textit{diverse} when they differ in form.
+For instance, two solutions that perform identically on a test suite but differ in their implementation--one using a recursive function and the other a loop--are considered diverse.
+Ensuring diversity among generated and verified solutions is crucial for teaching fine-tuned models a variety of syntactic and semantic features of the target programming language.
+Furthermore, redundant or similar solutions may diminish the effectiveness of a dataset~\cite{lee2022deduplicating}.

-Just resampling with high temperature does not guarantee diverse solutions: the LLM may still produce solutions that are nearly identical (e.g., with a few variables renamed).
+Just resampling with high temperature does not guarantee diverse solutions: the LLM may still produce nearly identical solutions (e.g., with a few variables renamed).
 To address this, we employ a deduplication algorithm based on ROUGE-L~\cite{lin-och-2004-automatic}.
-ROUGE-L is a metric of text summarization quality, and quantifies the syntactic overlap between two pieces of text with a score ranging between $0$ and $1$ where $1$ indicates highest similarity.
-We use a 0.6 as the similarity threshold for discarding duplicates.
+ROUGE-L is a metric of text summarization quality, and quantifies the syntactic overlap between two pieces of text with a score ranging between $0$ and $1$ where $1$ indicates the highest similarity.
+We use 0.6 as the similarity threshold for discarding duplicates.
 Before comparing a pair of solutions, we remove all comments from the code, as it may introduce noise in the deduplication process.

 Running ROUGE-L on all pairs of items is prohibitively expensive.
 Instead, we use a heuristic that is amenable to parallelization (\Cref{dedup-algo}).
 We apply ROUGE-L to deduplication items in fixed-size groups (we use size 200).
-Initially, the groups are solutions to the same prompt.
+Initially, the groups are solutions to the same prompt, as this group is likely to have many duplicates.
 We then randomly regroup items and run grouped deduplication again.
-The number of rounds of deduplication is proportional to the total number of items: more rounds increases the likelihood that duplicates will be removed.
+The number of rounds of deduplication is proportional to the total number of items: more rounds increase the likelihood that duplicates will be removed.
 Ultimately, this results in a set of diverse, accurate, and semantically equivalent solutions for each prompt.